Hamad55556/ESP32_Smart_AC_Controller/README.md

 Two sketches:

-**`ac_controller.ino`** — the main thing.
-Connects to Blynk, waits for button presses, fires the IR signal.
+**`ac_controller.ino`**  the main code which Connects to Blynk and waits for button presses when i press lets say 20c it fires the IR signal for that.

-**`capture.ino`** — used this to capture the raw signals from the remote.
+**`capture.ino`**  used this to capture the raw signals from the remote.
 Useful if you want to do the same for your own AC.

 ### Libraries